Let’s learn some Modern Hebrew slang!

 Chai B’seret, literally “living in a movie,” is an expression used when someone is being unrealistic.
 It can also be used sarcastically, similarly to “Yeah, right…” in colloquial English.
 He quit his job because he thinks he will win the lottery?
 He’s really chai b’seret, huh?

 This word is a little trickier to explain because it has a few different uses.
 You can say stam the same way you’d say, “Just kidding!” after poking fun or making a joke.
-It can also mean “nothing” or “nevermind” or “no specific reason.”
+It can also mean “nothing” or “nevermind” or “just because.”
 Why are you being so quiet today?
 Stam.

 9. שטויות במיץ עגבניות – Shtuyot b’mitz agvaniot – Utter Nonsense